scalar-labs/scalardl-java-client-sdk/docs/dl-sandbox.md

 Scalar DL manages data as a set of assets, where each asset is composed of a history of data identified by a key called `asset_id` and historical version number called `age`.
 `asset_id` is an arbitrary, but unique, string specified by users to manage their assets.
 However, the Sandbox is a shared environment that anyone can access, so please be careful about choosing an appropriate name so that it will not conflict with `asset_id`s chosen by other users.
-One recommended way to do this is to append your token to your asset name as in `<username>_your-asset-name`.
+One recommended way to do this is to append your username to your asset name as in `<username>_your-asset-name`.

 ## Run your first contract